 - Sarcoma: An overall term for bone cancer or soft-tissue tumors that are malignant.

 - Soft-tissue sarcomas: These are malignant soft-tissue tumors, meaning they develop in a soft tissue of the body, such as a muscle or blood vessel.

-Dr. Anna Wallace and her orthopedic oncology team are fully equipped to treat the complete range of bone cancers, including osteosarcoma, as well as noncancerous soft-tissue tumors and bone tumors.
-They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopedic facility.
+Dr. Anna Wallace and her orthopaedic oncology team are fully equipped to treat the complete range of bone cancers, including osteosarcoma, as well as noncancerous soft-tissue tumors and bone tumors.
+They are supported by our entire team of highly experienced nurses and other clinical staff and backed by our state-of-the-art orthopaedic facility.

-Since we understand coping with osteosarcoma and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopedic oncology care you need to excel.
+Since we understand coping with osteosarcoma and navigating your appointments and care can be challenging, we remain committed to providing you with the orthopaedic oncology care you need to excel.